This topic describes the basic concepts of Function Compute to help you better use Function Compute.

 resource plan

 Resource plans are prepaid packages to offset fees of resource usage.
 Compared with pay-as-you-go, resource plans can be more cost effective.
-Function Compute provide resource plans of various types.
+Function Compute provides resource plans of various types.
 For more information, see Resource plans.

-GPU-accelerated instances
+GPU-accelerated instance

-A type of instances that are based on the Turing architecture and accelerate service loads by using GPU hardware.
+GPU-accelerated instance is a type of instances that are based on the Turing architecture and accelerate service loads by using GPU hardware.
 This way, service processing is more efficient.
 In most cases, GPU-accelerated instances are used in scenarios such as audio and video processing, AI, and image processing.
 For more information, see Instance types and usage modes.

 cold start